Danie10/warp-cli-gui/README.md

     along with this program.
 If not, see <http://www.gnu.org/licenses/>.

 **Todo's on the roadmap:**
-- Fix clearing of frames
 - Connect/Disconnect button action
+- Pull though current Family Mode status to radio buttons
 - Fix spacings and layout
-- "Always on" function's radio buttons / button
+- "Always stay connected" option setting
+- Option to switch WARP modes
-- Consider auto-refresh
+- Consider auto-refresh with optional refresh in seconds
-- maybe graphs where relevant eg. latency
+- Maybe graphs where relevant eg. latency
 - Can it show connect status on panel when minimized?

 **Versions:**